Effective Time Management Skills Everyone Needs to Have

 Maximize your results by effectively using your time

 Suppose that you want to strengthen your relationship with your partner, and you decide to use an hour out of your day to give that person the attention they deserve.
 But as you’re sitting there, your phone vibrates in your pocket.
 You take it out to see who texted you.

 Aligning your actions with your core values is a question of having clarity on what these values are.
 What do you truly want?
-How can you accomplish this goal by using effective time management skills?
+How can you accomplish this goal by using your chosen time management skills?
 Is your goal to lose weight or to earn a promotion at work?
 Whatever it is, you have to be clear with the outcome you plan to achieve and designate the time needed to reach your goal.
 Be realistic!
 If you tell yourself you’re going to go from middle manager to CEO at your company, that’s an incredible goal to set, but realize it might take longer than six months.

 Clarity is achieved by being specific about what you want and by building your outcome around a meaningful metric.
 If you tell yourself that you want to lose weight and lose one pound over the next year, have you technically succeeded at what you set out to do?
 Sure, but is it really what you wanted?
 Probably not.
 You were most likely looking to lose 20 or 30 pounds.
 Set a clear goal for yourself when possible.
 By being specific with your outcomes, and having clarity on what they are and why you want them, you can have the laser-guided focus you need to achieve them.
 Not only that, but you’ll feel a greater sense of fulfillment when you do hit your objectives.

 How do you know if you’re truly working toward your core values?
 What personal rules have you set for yourself?
 Conduct a core values audit: track your activities for two weeks, taking note of which core values your actions connect with, and audit yourself with a keen eye as you evaluate how to move closer to your goals.